harness/developer-hub/tutorials/cd-pipelines/kubernetes/helm-chart.md

 ## Before you begin

-Make sure that you have met the follwoing requirements:
+Make sure that you have met the following requirements:

 * You have a GitHub Personal Access Token (PAT) with proper repository permissions.
 For more information, go to [Managing your personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 * You have set up a Kubernetes cluster.
 You can use your own Kubernetes cluster or a [K3D](https://k3d.io/v5.5.1/) (recommended) for installing Harness Delegates and deploying a sample application in a local development environment.
 For more information, go to [Delegate system and network requirements](https://developer.harness.io/docs/platform/Delegates/delegate-concepts/delegate-requirements).